GERD Awareness Week: November 20-26, 2022

 That disease is Gastroesophageal Reflux Disease (GERD).
 Also known as acid reflux disease, GERD is a condition of the digestive system, which has increased significantly in recent decades.
 GERD is also a primary risk factor for esophageal cancer, one of the fastest growing and deadliest cancers in the United States.

 Esophageal cancer, like GERD, has also increased significantly in past decades.
-In fact, incidence of esophageal cancer has risen over 733% in the past four decades and with an overall five-year survival rate of less than 19.9%.
+In fact, incidence of esophageal cancer has risen over 733% in the past four decades and with an overall five-year survival rate of less than 21.7%.
+Stage IV has a survival rate of only 5.6%.

 The Salgi Esophageal Cancer Research Foundation, a nonprofit which awarded its very first grant to esophageal cancer research earlier last year, is working to once again bring awareness of the dangerous link between GERD and esophageal cancer.